kristianmandrup/cantango/wiki/configuration/guest.markdown

 `CanTango::Configuration.guest.account obj`

-The argument can be either:
+The `obj` argument can be either:

 * UserAccount instance
-* A procedure in the form of a lambda or Proc (or even a block)
+* A procedure in the form of a lambda or Proc
+* A block

 The Guest user account should usually be setup to have a guest user only.